Mailbox Makeover

 Give your mailbox a makeover with this quick DIY from Blain’s Farm & Fleet.

 The boring old mailbox is never going to get any compliments from your neighbors.
-Give it a makeover with some spray paint and some time time in the garage.
-It’s quick, easy and you’ll love the result.
+Give it a makeover with some spray paint and some time in the garage.
+It’s quick, easy, and you’ll love the result.
 Follow these simple DIY instructions from Blain’s Farm & Fleet.

 DIY Mailbox Makeover